School of Music

 MUSI 1127 Marching Band 1 SCH (0-6)

 The Pride of South Texas Marching Band performs at the half-time of Texas A&M University-Kingsville football games as well as selected other events.
-Required of all wind and percussion majors.
+Open to both music and non-music majors.

 MUSI 1131 Jazz Workshop 1 SCH (0-3)